-Dusis for Scientifi • dmission policy, under which virtually all secondary school graduates or students with GED are admitted without regard to academic record, test scores, or other qualifications?
-If so, check No Open admission policy as described above for all students Open admission policy as described above for most students, but selective admissi on for out-of-state students selective admissi ion to some programs other (explain)
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: No selective admission for out-of-state students selective admission to some programs